ChunbiaoZhu/DCC-2018/README.md

 Standard JPEG uses a image level Quantization scaling Q. However, not all parts of the image be compressed at same level.
 Our method allows to use variable Q.

+How to plot PR curve?
+Precision-recall curve is plotted by comparing the results with the ground-truth through varying thresholds within the range [0, 255].
+They are computed for adaptive threshold, which is defined as twice the mean saliency of the image.

 ## Acknowledgements